-Horizon Behavioral Health supports and promotes the health, independence and self-worth of individuals and families in Central Virginia by providing a continuum of community-based prevention, early intervention, aftercare, and psycho-social rehabilitation services for persons affected by mental health, intellectual disabilities, substance use, and co-occuring disorders.
+Horizon Behavioral Health is the premier provider of mental health, substance use and intellectual disability services in Central Virginia.
+Horizon's mission is to support and promote the health, independence and self-worth of individuals and families in Central Virginia by providing a continuum of community-based treatment, prevention, early intervention, and aftercare services for persons affected by mental health, intellectual disabilities, substance use and co-occurring disorders.

 At Horizon, we believe that celebrating success can be a part of the healing process.
 We also believe it is the best way to eradicate stigma.
 We hope that you find these stories inspiring and worth sharing.
 Together, we can make a difference.

 To the outside world I had a pretty good life - a beautiful home in Forest, a great career as a respiratory therapist, three beautiful children and a loving husband.
 But the truth was very different.
 I was lost.
 I felt alone, and I felt like a failure most of the time.
 I didn't know what was going on inside; I just felt hopeless.
 Issues with chronic back pain introducced me to opiates.
 After taking pai pills for an extended period of time, I began to use them to self-medicate my depression and anxiety.
 The drugs seemed to be my only temporary escape.
 But then I ran out of drugs and I couldn't stand to be sick from the withdrawls any longer.
 So I decided to rehab.